FailureToLoad/CsvFilterChallenge/README.md

 This program will parse a csv file.
 Prior to running it, a csv filepath should be copied and ready to be pasted.
 If you do not have a csv file for testing, the [valid.csv](CsvReader.Tests/valid.csv) in the test project can be used.
 Simply find the path to it in your local system and provide it to the program when prompted.
+1. Install the appropriate version of the [.Net 6.01 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-1. Clone the repository to your local machine
+2. Clone the repository to your local machine
-2. Navigate to the root directory of the repository via your favorite terminal application.
+3. Navigate to the root directory of the repository via your favorite terminal application.
-3. Build the solution via `dotnet build`.
+4. Build the solution via `dotnet build`.
-4. Run the solution via `dotnet run`.
+5. Run the solution via `dotnet run`.
-5. Follow the prompts.
+6. Follow the prompts.

 ## Assumptions